mhouse1/mechsoftronic/README.md

 # mechsoftronic
-This project contains the GUI, firmware, firmware unit test and FPGA parts for a FPGA based CNC machine.<br>
+This project contains the GUI, firmware, firmware component unit tests and FPGA parts for a FPGA based CNC machine.<br>
 <br>Four branches for this project: <br>
 [**GUI_and_FW_Test**](https://github.com/mhouse1/mechsoftronic/tree/GUI_and_FW_Test) - contains the GUI developed in python to interface the Nios core firmware running on the FPGA.
 Also contains unit tests for firmware modules.